Game Preview: Bears vs. Penguins, 7 p.m.

 Broadcast Information

-Voice of the Bears, Zack Fisch, AHL Hall of Famer Mitch Lamoureux, and Jim Jones on the call
+Voice of the Bears, Zack Fisch, Hershey Bears Hockey Club Hall of Famer Dave Fenyves, and Jim Jones on the call

 WATCH LIVE: AHLTV